ignc-research/arena2D/arena2d-sim/README.md

 This will stop the rendering and remove the FPS lock to ensure maximum performance.

 ## Evaluation
-When a training has finished, this agent can be evaluated with the command `run_agent <agent_test_script> --evaluate`.
+When a training session is finished, then the trained agent can be tested with the command `run_agent <agent_test_script> --model <model_name> --evaluate`.
+* `<agent_test_script>`: Path to the test script of the trained agent.
+The agent_test_script should contain a counter, which stops after the episode ending "is_done" was for example 10000 times counted in the post-step.
+An example agent_test_script can be seen in arena-agents/DQN/agent_test.py.
-Specify the path to the trained agent weigths by passing `--model <model_name>`.
+* `--model <model_name>`: Specify the path to the model of the trained agent.
+Tip: Train the agent without the `--no_record`-flag and use the path to the model.dat-file in the new created training folder.

-This process will record additional data to a `evaluation.csv` file in the folder of the model.
+* `--evaluate`: Starts to record additional data to a `evaluation.csv` file in the folder of the model.

 By running the `evaluation.py` script this additional data will be plotted in a new folder `evaluation`.

 ## Agent Implementation